Dr Sarah Richards

 View Orchid Profile

-Sarah was appointed Head of the Suffolk Doctoral College in 2021.
+Sarah was appointed Head of Suffolk Doctoral College in 2021.
 Prior to this role she was an Associate Dean for Research in the School of Social Science and Humanities for three years.
-Her academic background is in Social Policy specialising in Childhood Studies and has twenty years of teaching experience in higher education.
-At the University of Suffolk, she has taught across a range of undergraduate and postgraduate degree courses where her teaching primarily focuses on social policy and research methods.
-Sarah’s publications feature her work on international adoption policy and longstanding critical interest in methodological and ethical debates on research with children.
-She is chair of the PGR ethics committee and a founding member of the biennial Children and Childhood Conference programme.
+She is a Professor of Childhood Studies specialising in social policy as an academic specialism and has twenty years of teaching experience in higher education.
+At the University of Suffolk, she has taught across a range of undergraduate and postgraduate courses where her teaching primarily focuses on social policy and research methods.
+Sarah’s publications feature her work on international adoption policy and longstanding critical interest in methodological and ethical debates related to research with children.
+She is chair of the PGR ethics committee and a founding member of the biennial Children and Childhoods and Storytelling Conference programmes.
 Sarah has a PhD from University College London, an MA in Social Policy and a 1st class Honours degree in Childhood Studies and Social Policy.

-Sarah has supervised dissertations on the MA Childhood and has taught social policy and research related modules on postgraduate and undergraduate programmes including Childhood Studies, SENDS, Childhood and Family Studies.
+Sarah has taught social policy and research related modules on postgraduate and undergraduate programmes including Childhood Studies, SENDS, Childhood and Family Studies.

 • Sian Cook, thesis focus: The use of technology in bereavement